-3v electric motor, wood, plastic, thumb tacks, photovoltaic panels, amplifier, copper wire, ferrite core, foil, cable
+3v electric motor, wood, plastic, thumb tacks, photovoltaic panels, amplifier, copper wire, ferrite core, foil, cable, string

-Indoor devices consisted of a wall-mounted solar panel with a ‘cloud’ of aluminium foil dangling in front, and a suspended copper coil, whereas outdoor devices onsisted of a turbine made from a 9v motor attached to the outflow pipe of the fishpond outside, and a second solar panel powering a small feedback amplifier.
+Indoor devices consisted of a ‘cloud’ of aluminium foil dangling in front of a wall-mounted solar panel, and a handmade electrical coil suspended over a transformer; outdoor devices consisted of a turbine made from a 9v motor attached to the outflow pipe of the fish pond outside (see below), and a second solar panel powering a small feedback amplifier.

 Sounds changed gradually over time in and of themselves, and also came and went altogether depending on factors such as the time of day, air conditioning or indoor lighting, or how may people were moving around in either the gallery space or outside area.